 The status line consists of the HTTP version (HTTP/1.1 in the example), a status code (200 in the example), and a very short message corresponding to the status code (OK in the example).

-Following is a list of HTTP status codes and associated messages that might be returned from the Web Server:
+Following table lists out the HTTP status codes and associated messages that might be returned from the Web Server −